Propwealth’s frequently asked questions. If you can’t find the info, please email us.

 It depends mainly on the development.

 In London, there is a huge demand for tenants.
-In our north London development, we place tenants within a couple of days to a few weeks.
+In our north London development, we find that we can place tenants within a couple of days to a few weeks.

 In Liverpool it ranges from a week to 2 months.

-The agents do extensive background checks and screening.
+In all circumstances, our chosen agents do extensive background checks and screening on each potential tenant.

 Are you Buy-To-Let t investors?